 There’s no disputing that getting active can help you achieve more profound health outcomes.
 However, some of us still need a bigger push to lace up our shoes and head out the door.

 Did you know that there are proven psychological benefits to exercise too?
+Regular physical activity also offers important emotional benefits, providing emotional support that can help alleviate depression and anxiety and support overall mental well-being.
+In fact, research suggests that regular physical activity can significantly improve mood and help treat depression, according to several scientific studies and meta-analyses.
+Studies indicate that exercise can treat anxiety as effectively as traditional therapies, making it a valuable tool for mental health management.
 No matter your age or current fitness level, exercise can be a powerful companion in attacking mental health problems, improving your outlook, and getting the most out of life.

 If you are struggling mentally already, your first thought may be that starting a workout routine is the furthest thing from your mind!
-You can succeed by setting realistic goals and preparing for and accepting setbacks.
+Many people feel intimidated or uncomfortable about starting to exercise, especially in public spaces.
+You can succeed by setting realistic goals, establishing an exercise routine for consistency, and preparing for and accepting setbacks.

 Integrate activities that you already enjoy doing and develop backup plans so that roadblocks don’t keep you from reaching your goals.

 Remember that something is better than nothing.
 Even short sessions of activity add up.
+Breaking down exercise into shorter sessions can help beginners ease into a routine and build endurance.
 Small changes, even unstructured exercise sessions, can help you realize the mental health benefits of exercise.

 Let’s dive deeper into the specific ways that exercise can improve mental health and have a positive impact beyond the physical.